AngelKyriako/AngelKyriako.github.io/source/_posts/ludum-dare-40.md

 From this point, most of our environment objects can be created by using the above hooked up in different ways (.eg the elevator is actually an invisible terrain button that triggers the elevator tweenable object).

-## Switch to standard First Person Controller
+## Switch to unity's standard first person controller

 **3-12-2017, 23.00**

 The First Person Controller is finished and working but unfortunately does not take care of many edge cases and thus, it does not feel as good as the standard one Unity is offering.
 We are switching to the standard one and keep the current code in case we find time later to polish.